iklyubanov/SocratType/socrattype-app/README.md

-# SocratType - Modern Typing Test App
+# SocratType - Typing Test App

 A modern, responsive typing test application built with React, TypeScript, and Tailwind CSS.
 Perfect for improving your typing speed and accuracy with a beautiful, intuitive interface.